micahh2/hsu/README.md

 > git send-email --to="~electric/hsu@lists.sr.ht" origin/master

-#### Finaly, if you feel so inclined, create a fork or branch, push to your fork and create a pull request
+#### Finaly, if you feel so inclined, create a fork or branch, push to it, and create a pull request within Github

 ## License